-JUDICIAL COUNCIL OF CALIFORNIA - GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch
+JUDICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch

-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES SB 682 Leno 2015 Oppose, unless amended Establishes standards for when a trial court intends to enter into, renew, or extend a contract for any services that are "currently or have been customarily performed" by that trial court's employees.
-III AB 1773 Allen 2014 Support, if funded Requires the semiannual contracting reports related to the procurement of contracts by the Judicial Council to include a list of all new contracts and the complete history of contracts amended during the reporting period, including the date, amount, and duration of the original contract and all subsequent amendments.
-III SB 1313 Nielsen 2014 Sponsor Eliminates the requirement that the enumerated courts use court reporters in non-mandated case types.
-Eliminating these requirements will allow the enumerated courts the flexibility that all other courts have to determine if their budget circumstances can accommodate court reporting in non-mandated case types.
-III AB 1008 Torres 2013 Oppose Eliminates the ability of a judge to perform the duties of a clerk during a session of a superior court or within a judge's chambers as is currently permitted under section 167 of the Code of Civil Procedure. Π Hampers the ability of the trial courts to manage staffing and duties in the courtroom.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES SB 1313 Nielsen 2014 Sponsor Eliminates the requirement that the enumerated courts use court reporters in nonmandated case types.
+Eliminating these requirements will allow the enumerated courts the flexibility that all other courts have to determine if their budget circumstances can accommodate court reporting in nonmandated case types.
+III AB 1008 Torres 2013 Oppose Eliminates the ability of a judge to perform the duties of a clerk during a session of a superior court or within a judge's chambers as is currently permitted under section 167 of the Code of Civil Procedure.
+II Hampers the ability of the trial courts to manage staffing and duties in the courtroom.
 AB 1131 Skinner 2013 Support the provision relating to court reporting, if amended.
-Among other things, requires that courts notify the Department of Justice (DOJ) in an electronic format, in a manner prescribed by the DOJ about individuals who have been adjudged by a court to be a danger to others as a result of mental disorder or mental illness, or who have been adjudicated to be a mentally disordered sex offender, within two court days of the finding.
+Among other things, requires that courts notify the Department of Justice (DOJ) in an electronic format, in a manner prescribed by the DOJ, about individuals who have been adjudged by a court to be a danger to others as a result of mental disorder or mental illness, or who have been adjudicated to be a mentally disordered sex offender, within two court days of the finding.
 IV Allows for more efficient reporting to the Department of Justice.
 AB 1352 Levine 2013 Sponsor Updates and revises court record retention provisions to allow courts to efficiently and effectively manage court records and reduce unnecessary storage costs.
-II
+II AB 973 Campos 2011 Support if amended; neutral if not amended.
+Requires trial courts, prior to adopting a baseline budget plan for the fiscal year, to accept public input by holding a public hearing where testimony may be presented and by receiving written comments.
+Requires that, during the current 60-day notice period regarding notice of courtroom closures, or closure or reduction in the hours of clerks' offices, the public be given an opportunity to submit written comments on the court's plan.
+II Support contingent on amendments to provide flexibility to the trial courts on how the opportunity for public comment is provided, rather than mandating a public hearing.
+SB 326 Yee 2011 Oppose Requires the Judicial Council to adopt a rule of court requiring courts to make newly filed or lodged court records available for public inspection at the courthouse no later than the end of the same day on which those records are received by the court.
+IV Unworkable burden on courts.
+SB 858 Gaines 2011 Oppose Provides that the Chief Probation Officer of Nevada County shall be appointed by the Nevada County Board of Supervisors.
+II Codifies a one-sided governance structure that ignores the critical role of the court in probation activities.

-JUDICIAL COUNCIL OF CALIFORNIA - GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch
+Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch